Russian commanders killed in Putin’s war as Ukraine invasion ‘not going to plan’

-The Russian commanders killed in Putin’s war on Ukraine including thee major generals
+The Russian commanders killed in Putin’s war on Ukraine including ‘five major generals’

 Russia’s forces are said to be suffering heavy losses including among senior military staff